xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/data-binding/datagrid-example.md

 ```

-The phrase ItemsSource="{Binding}" states that the content of the `DataGrid` is bound to a data source, which in this case will be inherited from the DataContext property of the parent `Window`.
+The phrase `ItemsSource="{Binding}"` states that the content of the DataGrid is bound to a data source, which in this case will be inherited from the DataContext property of the parent Window.

-Binding="{Binding Name}" specifies that the contents of the first column are bound to a Path named **Name** in the data source.
+`Binding="{Binding Name}"` specifies that the contents of the first column are bound to a Path named **Name** in the data source.

-Similarly, Binding="{Binding Price, StringFormat=C}" specifies that the Path for the second column is **Price** (StringFormat=C merely specifies the default currency format).
+Similarly, `Binding="{Binding Price, StringFormat=C}"` specifies that the Path for the second column is **Price** (`StringFormat=C` merely specifies the default currency format).

 ## The APL Code